aircarto/ModuleAir_V2/README.md

 ## Features
 * Gets measurements from a full range of sensors
 * Transmits data with WiFi or LoRaWAN to different databases
-* Gets AQ forecasts from the AtmoSud API, the official Institute for Air Quality in SW France
+* Gets AQ forecasts from the AtmoSud API, the official Institute for Air Quality in SE France
-* Displays the measurements and the forecasts on the matrix
+* Displays the measurements and the forecasts (French AQI, NO2, O3, PM10, PM2.5) on the matrix
 * Fully configurable through a web interface

 ## Libraries